Borjamomo96/ESPADA/README.md

     **NOTE:** The argument `-c|--catalog` will only be necessary if the module responsible for running SoFiA is disabled; otherwise, this parameter will be ignored, and the newly obtained catalog from SoFiA will be used.
     If we are in the case mentioned and the number of datasets we are going to use is strictly greater than 1, this parameter must contain a list of catalogs, one for each dataset.

+###  **GROUP**:

+  - `enable_sofia`: If `True`, allows execution of the module `group.py`.
+This module is responsible for grouping different sources detected in SoFiA that are actually the same.
+It then runs SoFiA and SIP again in the same selected mode with the newly grouped sources.Type `<bool>`.

+  - `overlap_mode`: Indicates the type of overlap that should be performed on the sources found by SoFiA for the selected `run_mode`.
+Available modes are 'flux', 'absflux' or 'area'.
+Type `<str>`.

+  - `overlap_threshold`: Set the limit applied to the 'overlap_mode' selected.
+Must be a number between 0 and 1.
+Type `<float>`.

 ## Download Parameter File